 You can also renegotiate your rate once you develop a strong history of making payments on time.

 It is important to note that the government strictly forbids any banks from charging penalties for paying off your mortgage early.

 When getting a mortgage, you have the option to insure the loan.
 Mortgage insurance is valuable when unforeseen circumstances arise that affect your ability to pay back your debt on time.

 An accident, a fatality, a serious illness, or job loss can happen to anyone.
 With mortgage insurance, you can protect yourself in cases such as these.

 Some lenders may require mortgage insurance.
 As part of the mortgage application, the lender can prepare an insurance policy along with your mortgage agreement.
 However, you do not need to purchase this insurance through the same bank as the loan.
 You can seek out better offers from other insurers.

-If you’re considering to get a mortgage loan, be sure to also check out these 11 things you must know about getting a mortgage.
+If you’re considering getting a mortgage loan, be sure also to check out the 11 things you must know about getting a mortgage.

 View our other loan articles

 - 9 things to know about buying Croatian property

 - 11 things to know about getting a home loan in Croatia